I call it the ‘Barcelona rookie mistake’ and it happened to a friend of mine.

 In summer attraction entrances can have lines lasting hours, and nobody wants that.

-With the Barcelona City Pass you use your discount voucher to book all your attraction tickets online in advance, skip the lines, and enjoy your visit hassle free.
+With the Barcelona City Pass you use your personal discount code to book all your attraction tickets online in advance, skip the lines, and enjoy your visit hassle free.

 There’s Nothing to Pick Up.